Wendy Murdoch, MS, GCFP, MBS Master Practitioner

-5. The Method enables people to include, in their functioning, movements and parts of the body unconsidered, forgotten or excluded from their habitual actions or images of actions.
-By allowing persons to learn how their whole body cooperates in any movement, the Feldenkrais Method assists people to live their lives more fully, efficiently and comfortably.
+5. The Method enables people to include, in their functioning, movements, and parts of the body unconsidered, forgotten, or excluded from their habitual actions or images of actions.
+By allowing people to learn how their whole body cooperates in any movement, the Feldenkrais Method assists people to live their lives more fully, efficiently, and comfortably.

 6. The improvement of physical functioning is not necessarily an end in itself.
 Such improvement is based on developing a broader functional awareness which is often a gateway to more generalized enhancement of physical functioning in the context of one’s environment and life.

 7. The Feldenkrais Method is based on self-organization and self-regulation in learning.